yehiabairm/RWPodSpecs/README.md

 }
 ```

+- Don’t have the Widget Id?
+Please refer back to [Speakol publisher portal](http://publisher.speakol.com)

 ### Initialization for UITableView

-- By storyboard, changing class of any `UITableView` to `SpeakolTableView`.
+- In the storyboard, change the class of the designated `UITableView` to `SpeakolTableView`.

 _**Note:** Set Module to `Speakol`._